christophdrayss/meallion/README.md

 The meallion database on meallion.de is constantly growing.
 To help the database scaling, meallion integrates an AI-based ingredients detection features for food pictures.
 As an example: uploading a picture of a plate of Paella will let meallion detect the ingredient "rice".

-Example pages of the running code are live on https://www.meallion.de.
+Example pages are live on https://www.meallion.de.

 # 1. Database / Base Model